 Surgery to treat Parkinson’s disease is not suitable for everyone and is usually only discussed as a possibility for people who have severe symptoms that have not improved with different drug treatments.

-The main types of surgery for Parkinson’s disease are deep brain stimulation (using similar technology to heart pacemakers to send electrical impulses to specific areas of the brain), pallidotomy (mainly used to treat severe dyskinesia by destroying a tiny part of the brain in an area called the internal globus pallidus), and thalamotomy (mainly used to treat severe tremor by destroying a tiny part of the brain in an area called the thalamus).
+The main type of surgery for Parkinson’s disease is deep brain stimulation (using technology to send electrical impulses to specific areas of the brain).
+In some cases lesioning surgery might be appropriate.
+The two main types of this surgery are pallidotomy (mainly used to treat severe dyskinesia by destroying a tiny part of the brain in an area called the internal globus pallidus), and thalamotomy (only used in very rare cases to treat severe tremor by destroying a tiny part of the brain in an area called the thalamus).
+Whilst it can be effective, lesioning surgery is not a recommended choice for most people because it is irreversible and any side effects will be permanent.

 Research is being carried out on surgery to transplant brain tissue from human foetuses into the brains of people with Parkinson’s disease to replace the cells that produce dopamine.
 This form of surgery remains experimental and is not currently available in the UK.